ankitt282006/pythoncode-tech/README.md

 # pythoncode-tech
-This is my first respository
+This is my first git respository
+Author - Ankit singh